m4c0/ttmc/README.md

 # ttmc

-Experiments with the TTM programming language
+Experiments with the TTM programming language.

 Read more about this language in [Wikipedia][wp].
 According to them: